talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer campaignId = 56; // Integer | The ID of the campaign.
+        Long campaignId = 56; // Long | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
-        Integer collectionId = 56; // Integer | The ID of the collection.
+        Long collectionId = 56; // Long | The ID of the collection.
 You can get it with the [List collections in Application](#operation/listCollectionsInApplication) endpoint. try {
             apiInstance.deleteCollection(applicationId, campaignId, collectionId);
         } catch (ApiException e) {